sansqra/sansqra/README.md

 Besides that I've scattered myself in other things, like Maths, Physics and Philosophy, 😉 and would love to learn more and have conversations on that.

+⚡ Fun fact: I get very obsessive about the things that pique my interest

 ```
 Stuff_I_know_and_have_done = {
  'Languages': ['Python', 'Java', 'C++', 'C', 'Dart', 'Go', 'C#', ....more to come], 🤓